George Devereux: Methodology

-In From Anxiety to Method in the Behavioral Sciences, Devereux suggested rethinking the question of the relation between the observer and the observed.
+In From Anxiety to Method in the Behavioral Sciences, Devereux suggested rethinking the question of the relationship between the observer and the observed.
 He based his concept on psychoanalysis.
-He believed that the researcher's goal to make his observations from a strictly objective point of view was impossible to practice and could be counterproductive.
-Instead the observer needed to be in the middle of the process and to keep in mind that whatever he observed was always influenced by his own activity of observing.
+He believed that the researcher's goal of making his observations from a strictly objective point of view was impossible to practice and could be counterproductive.
+Instead the observer needed to be in the middle of the process and keep in mind that whatever he observed was always influenced by his own activity of observing.

 He recognized that the only data to which the observer had access were his own perceptions, his reaction to reactions he provoked.
 According to Devereux, the observer must think about his relation to the observed in the same manner as an analyst would do in his relation to his analysand.
 The analyst works with the transference he triggers and with the countertransference he can perceive from the patient.
 In any study where the subject relates to the subjectivity of human beings (or even of animals), Devereux believed this process should be used.

 In addition to using his own experiences, Devereux closely studied Claude Lévi-Strauss' Tristes tropiques [A World on the Wane], a classic work of his anthropology studies among indigenous peoples in Brazil; Georges Balandiers Afrique ambiguë [Ambiguous Africa: Cultures in Collision]; and Condominas' L'Exotique au quotidien.
 He described these as "[…] the only major attempts known to me to appraise the impact of his data and of his scientific activity upon the scientist".
 Devereux is considered among the group of French-speaking anthropologists who established new lines of research in the postwar period.

 Together with a former student, Tobie Nathan, he founded the journal, Ethnopsychiatrica in the 1970s.